rumexcrisp/latex-docker/README.md

 This docker is intended to use as a remote container.
 Create your custom latex project folder and open in VSCode.
 Inside create a `.devcontainer` folder including a [`devcontainer.json`](.devcontainer/devcontainer.json) file.

-Specify your project name, the image to use ([`rumexcrispp/latex-docker`](https://hub.docker.com/r/rumexcrispp/latex-docker)) and the necessary extension.

 ```json
 {
   "name": "latex-docker",